Denied Claim

 Resources and Support

-California Department of Industrial Relations - Division of Workers' Compensation:
+California Department of Industrial Relations - Division of Workers' Compensation

 If you disagree with the judge’s decision, you have the right to appeal.
 File a Petition for Reconsideration with the WCAB within 20 days of receiving the decision.

-Workers' Compensation Appeals Board (WCAB):
+Workers' Compensation Appeals Board :

 Offers guidance on filing an appeal and the adjudication process.
 WCAB Information

-California Applicants' Attorneys Association (CAAA):
+California Applicants' Attorneys Association :

-This memo provides an informational guide to understanding denied claims under California's workers' compensation system and it is not intended as legal advice.
-For any specific legal advice or assistance, please contact our highly competent and knowledgeable attorneys.
+CAAA is a professional organization that can help you find experienced workers' compensation attorneys.
+This guide explains denied claims under California's workers' compensation system and is not legal advice.
+For specific assistance, contact our knowledgeable attorneys.